OpenKH/OpenKh/docs/tool/MapGen/index.md

   surfaceFlags: 0x3f1

 # Specify maxIntensity to this material.
-# Apply to alpha component of vertex color.
+# Apply max value to each rgba color component of vertex color.
 - name: 'four'
   maxIntensity: 128